Top of the page

 These can help the doctor find out what type of treatment you may need.
 And they may help to find a clinical trial that has treatments for your type of cancer.

-Radiation therapy is often used for soft tissue cancers.
-It uses high-energy rays, such as X-rays, to destroy cancer cells and shrink tumours in the body.
+This uses high-dose X-rays to destroy cancer cells and shrink tumours.
 It may be used before, during, or after surgery.